darktable-org/dtdocs/content/darkroom/processing-modules/multiple-instances.md

 : Create a new instance of the current module with all of its parameters reset to their default values.
 The 'instance name' is automatically set to a unique integer so that it can be distinguished from its parent.

 duplicate instance
-: Create a new instance of the current module with all of its parameters inherited from the parent module.
+: Create a new instance of the current module with all of its parameters inherited from the current instance.
 As with 'new instance' the 'instance name' is automatically set to a unique integer.

 move up/down
 : Move the instance up or down in the pixelpipe